primus-labs/phala-cloud/docs/api-deployment-guide.md

 ## Overview

-The Phala Cloud platform provides RESTful APIs for deploying and managing Confidential Virtual Machines (CVMs).
-This guide covers the complete workflow for deploying applications using our V2 API endpoints with proper KMS integration.
+The Phala Cloud platform provides REST APIs for deploying and managing Confidential Virtual Machines (CVMs).
+This guide shows you how to deploy applications using our V2 API endpoints with KMS integration.

 ## Base URL
 ```